Food Poisoning Symptoms

 What is Food Poisoning?

-Food poisoning, also known as foodborne illness, is a condition caused consuming food or drinks contaminated with harmful bacteria, viruses, parasites, or toxins.
-It can affect anyone and is usually characterized a set of distressing symptoms.
+Food poisoning, also known as foodborne illness, is a condition caused by consuming food or drinks contaminated with harmful bacteria, viruses, parasites, or toxins.
+It can affect anyone and is usually characterized by a set of distressing symptoms.

 Recognizing the Food Poisoning Symptoms